how do wildfires affect water quality?

 what happens to water after a wildfire?

-Wildfires transform the landscape in a variety of ways, from burning vegetation, to altering soil chemistry.
-These changes can significantly impact water in a watershed (the area of land where all the water drains into a common outlet, like a river) by increasing sediment and nutrients, leading to altered water chemistry, or creating environments for harmful algal blooms.
+Wildfires transform the landscape in a variety of ways, from burning vegetation, to altering soil chemistry, to changing the timing of snowmelt runoff.
+These changes can significantly impact processes in a watershed (the area of land where all the water drains into a common outlet, like a river) by increasing sediment and nutrients, leading to altered water chemistry, and potentially increasing the risk of algal growth.

 Forests act as both a filter and a sponge for water.
-The forest vegetation catches water before it hits the soil, protecting the ground from being overloaded by moisture.
-This helps prevent erosion and allows the water to slowly enter the ground so it can recharge groundwater aquifers and reduce the risk of flooding.
-The soil and rock help filter the water before it hits a treatment plant.
+Forest vegetation catches water before it hits bare soil, protecting the ground from being overloaded by moisture.
+This helps prevent erosion and allows the water to slowly enter the ground rather than flowing over onto the land.
+As water flows through plants, soil, and rock, the land stores it during dry times when less water flows and naturally filters out sediment and nutrients.
+That’s why many cities in the Western U.S. rely on mountain forests for their drinking water—these watersheds help keep water clean before it even reaches the treatment plant.

 But when the forest is altered by fire, the following things can happen: